 Taste and Texture

-Before adding decarbed cannabis to your cannabis edibles, it's important to note that you will be dealing with the taste and texture of cannabis.
+Before adding decarbed cannabis to your edibles, it’s important to note that you will be dealing with the taste and texture of cannabis.

 I know that seems like an obvious no-brainer, but many people do not like the taste of cannabis.